cschreib/cobalt/doc/manual/library/packet_system.md

 );
 ```

 First, we make use of the `make_packet` helper function that simplifies the creation of packets.
 This is yet another feature provided by the `refgen` tool.
-In an ideal world, we would be able to write `message::send_chat_message{3, "hellow world!!!"}`.
+In an ideal world, we would be able to write `message::send_chat_message{3, "hello world!!!"}`.
 But this syntax is only available for _aggregate_ types, and with the current definition of the C++ standard, our packets are not aggregates because they have a base class.
 The fact that, in our case, the base class has no non static data member and no virtual function does not matter.
 This is inconvenient, and was [reported](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/77IY0cAlYR8) in the C++ standardization mailing list.
 It may be fixed in the C++17 standard if the corresponding proposal gets accepted.

 Back to plain old C++11, the `make_packet` function is a shortcut: